Print

 If you think you’ve seen every potato salad recipe out there, think again.
 We thought we had perfected our classic potato salad, but after a few key adjustments, we’ve taken it to a new level.
 By applying some tried-and-true techniques from other potato recipes, this easy potato salad recipe is now even better.

-7 Essential Tips for the Best Ever Potato Salad
+The Science Behind the Best Ever Potato Salad

+Yukon Gold potatoes contain enough starch to absorb dressing beautifully while still holding their shape.
+They are creamy without becoming mushy.
 The type of potato you use is crucial.
 Avoid overly starchy or old potatoes.
 Our favourite is the yellow-fleshed potato, or, if you’re at The St. Jacob’s Market and can find Huckleberry Gold potatoes, they’re a top choice.

-One of our secret ingredients is pickle juice.
+Then comes pickle juice.
 We recently discovered Lakeside Pickle-Aid— an entire bottle of pure pickle juice!
 Adding it to the dressing gives the salad a tangy, irresistible flavour (also fantastic in Caesar’s!)

 Ingredients